-The October 22 meeting began at 10:00 a.m., with an attendance estimated at from 600 to 1,000 persons from across New York State.
+The October 21 meeting began at 10:00 a.m., with an attendance estimated at from 600 to 1,000 persons from across New York State.
 The meeting had not progressed far in its agenda when a crowd of some three hundred locals gathered outside, shouting invective and threatening to storm the church.
 Just when a riot seemed inevitable, Smith urged that the meeting reconvene in his home town of Peterboro, twenty-seven miles southwest of Utica, where the delegates’ safety could be guaranteed.
-Some 300 to 600 delegates made their way to Peterboro, where on October 22, the first meeting of the reconstituted New York State Antislavery Society at the village’s Presbyterian Church was held.
-The site of that meeting now houses the National Abolition Hall of Fame and Museum.
+Some three to six hundred delegates traveled by boat, coach, cart, and on foot from Utica.

 Because of this event—and Smith’s activism—African American abolitionist Henry Highland Garnet wrote: “There are yet two places where slaveholders cannot come, Heaven and Peterboro.”
 Frederick Douglass published this comment on the front page of his Rochester-based abolition paper The North Star on December 8, 1848.